 Minimizing freshwater use in water stressed sites Our Middle East and North African (MENA) operations work diligently to minimize their use of freshwater given the high stress on water resources in the region.
+We have invested in stress on water resources in the region.
 We have invested in reverse osmosis and seawater desalination units on-site at all our MENA locations.